MEEPofFaith/missing-category-units/README.md

 This mod aims to fill in the gaps of the categories not covered by the vanilla units.

 ### Special Air
-Specialze in speed and energy.
+Specialize in speed and energy.

 Dart -> Arrow -> Spear -> Javelin -> Harpoon

 ### Support Naval
-????
+Specialize in healing and unit factories.
+Rana -> Phylax -> Dalmatina -> Temporaria -> Variegata (amphibians of italy scientific names)

 ### Special Naval
 ????